FaizRasool/threetiertemplate/README.md

 *External interface protection:* All external or less trusted interfaces of the service should be identified and have appropriate protections to defend against attacks through them.
-> Microsoft employs a method it calls �Red Teaming� to improve Azure security controls and processes through regular penetration testing.
+> Microsoft employs a method it calls 'Red Teaming' to improve Azure security controls and processes through regular penetration testing.

-*Secure service administration:* The methods used by the service provider�s administrators to manage the operational service should be designed to mitigate any risk of exploitation that could undermine the security of the service.
+*Secure service administration:* The methods used by the service providers administrators to manage the operational service should be designed to mitigate any risk of exploitation that could undermine the security of the service.
 > Azure infrastructure operations personnel are required to use secure admin workstations (SAWs; also known as privileged access workstations, or PAWs).
 The SAW approach is an extension of the well-established recommended practice to use separate admin and user accounts for administrative personnel.

 *Audit information provision to consumers:* Consumers should be provided with the audit records they need to monitor access to their service and the data held within it.
-> Azure Log Analytics collects records of the events occurring within an organisation�s systems and networks as soon as they occur, before anyone can tamper with them, and allows different types of analysis by correlating data across multiple computers.
+> Azure Log Analytics collects records of the events occurring within an organisation's systems and networks as soon as they occur, before anyone can tamper with them, and allows different types of analysis by correlating data across multiple computers.

 *Secure use of the service by the consumer:* Consumers have certain responsibilities when using a cloud service in order for this use to remain secure, and for their data to be adequately protected.